infracloudio/django-acorn/tutorial.md

 2. Using CLI

 The First way is the easiest one where, in just a few clicks you can deploy the Vote Poll application on the platform and start using it.
-However, if you want to customize the application or want to understand how you can run your own RoR applications using Acorn, use the second option.
+However, if you want to customize the application or want to understand how you can run your own Django applications using Acorn, use the second option.

 ## Running the application using Dashboard